21 Customizing Origin

-- Change the location of the users files, autosave and group folders
+- View/Change the location of the User Files, Autosave, Backup, Unsaved and Group folders

 System Variables Dialog

 To customize a particular system variable:

-- Type the system variable name in the first column, without the @ symbol.
+- Type the system variable name in the first column of Set System Variables, without the @ symbol.
 For example, if you wanted to make a global change to the Recalculate mode of analysis dialog boxes, type: DAM

 - Click on the 2nd column to view the current value, and type in a new value.
 For example, with DAM, to set Recalculate to Auto, type the value: 1.